IBM-Bluemix-Docs/mass-data-migration/index.md

 **Maintaining Uniqueness in the Bucket**

 To ensure that object names are unique when they are copied into the bucket, the file path is included a prefix in the object name.
 For example, `/root/user/config.ini` becomes `root/user/config.ini` when copied into the bucket.

 **Buckets**

 If the target bucket doesn't exist, it is created.
 If it does exist, it must be empty, otherwise the copy can't proceed.

-**File systems**
+**File system**

 Symlinks and Hard links are skipped during the scan process.